Does changing a URL affect the SEO performance of a website?

 Loss of Referring Site Traffic

-Hopefully, you’ve built a healthy link portfolio with plentiful referring site traffic.
-But, if you plan to move your site or change URLs, you just might end up losing the referring traffic that you’ve worked so hard to build.
-Changing URLs may cause the referring links to lead website visitors to error pages.
-These broken links are going to hurt your referring traffic and your site’s credibility.
+Google ranks a site largely based on the links pointing to and from it, and changing URLs may cause the referring links to lead website visitors to error pages.
+These broken links are going to hurt your referring traffic and your site’s domain authority.

 Email Clicks Go to Dead URLs

 Email subscribers may click on a link that sends them to a dead URL.
 Without the proper redirects, broken links will flood your subscribers’ inboxes, causing your email clicks and subscriber base to drop.

-URLs are the very life source to your website.
-Even one broken link can wreak havoc for your website.
-You should only change URLs when it’s 100 percent necessary.
-Ask yourself whether or not you’re ready to experience an estimated 25 percent loss in your traffic while you wait for 301 redirects to properly kick in?
+URLs are the lifeblood of SEO.
+Even one broken link can wreak havoc on your website.
+You should only change URLs when it’s 100% necessary.
+Ask yourself whether or not you’re ready to experience an estimated 25% loss in your traffic while you wait for redirects to properly kick in.

 Google has made progress in both areas and despite what many believe, dynamic URLs can be crawled by Google.
 Google recommends avoiding rewriting dynamic URLs unless you’re removing unnecessary parameters or parameters that can cause issues down the road.

 Only Use 301 Redirects

-A 301 redirect is appropriate if you want a seamless transition to move an old site to a new domain.
-Or, if you want people to be able to access your website through multiple URLs.
-A 301 will also allow you to merge websites to ensure outdated URLs are redirected to the new website.
+A 301 redirect is appropriate if you want a seamless transition moving an old site to a new domain.
+They are also appropriate if you want people to be able to access your website through multiple URLs, or if you’re doing a full site overall and want to merge websites while ensuring outdated URLs are redirected to the new website.

 Overall, a link strategy will minimize the amount of time your organic search will suffer before returning to normal.
 Plus, it will ensure all necessary steps have been taken to reduce any broken links or loss of referral traffic.

 Check Your URLs

-Before your work is done, you need to use tools, such as Screaming Frog, to check for any errors to determine how your new links will perform.
-With the use of SEO spider tools, analyze and audit your site to review for any missed redirects or duplicate page issues.
-You’re able to review and resolve any onsite issues that may hurt your SEO efforts before they become a problem.
+These kinds of tools act as spiders that crawl your site and will analyze and audit your site for any missed redirects or duplicate page issues.
+That way, you’re able to review and resolve any onsite issues that may hurt your SEO efforts before they become a problem.